 The Testing Center provides course evaluation services to many departments.
 Our services can include help with form development, data processing, and generating statistical reports including frequency, mean, median, mode and standard deviation.

 The turn-around time for evaluation processing is three weeks.
-The required format must be followed to ensure accuracy timely turn-around.
+The required format must be followed to ensure accuracy and timely turn-around.
 If you are planning to change the format of your departmental evaluations, you must contact Lisa Fugina in the Testing Center at 229-6388 the semester prior to implementation.
-First time users will receive a free consultation however there may be a charge for software programming.

 Dropping off the evaluations